-High wage costs have induced various flight reactions of German firms and wealth owners.
+The high wage costs have induced various flight reactions of German firms and wealth owners.
 Since the 1970s and 1980s, firms have been fleeing to robots.
 This was the period when workers were crowded out from their firms at an increasing speed and when factories became workplaces for robots instead of people.
 Capital deepening was the natural reaction of competitive firms.

-Since the Iron Curtain came down and the ex-communist countries overcame their transformation crises, firms have been fleeing to the Poles and the Chinese.
-The average hourly wage cost of the ten new EU accession countries is less than four euros or just about 13 per cent of the west German wage cost.
-In China, wage costs are less than one euro.
+Since the Iron Curtain has come down and the ex-communist countries have overcome their transformation crises, firms have also been fleeing to the Poles and the Chinese.
+The average hourly wage cost of the ten new EU accession countries is less

-Fierce international competition with low-wage products and low-wage locations has reduced the scope for profitable investment in Germany.
-As shown in Figure 2, at a value of less than three per cent, Germany's net investment share in net national product (NNP) was the lowest among all OECD countries in 2004.
-Instead of investing in Germany, Germans exported capital amounting to 4.6 per cent of NNP in 2005.
-Currently, net investment abroad is 50 per cent higher than domestic net investment.
-German firms are currently engaged in an 'investment strike', to use the Marxian term.
+The fierce international competition with low-wage products and low-wage locations has reduced the scope for profitable investment in Germany.
+As shown in Figure 2, at a value of less than 3%, Germany's net investment share in net national product (NNP) was the lowest among all OECD countries in 2004.
+Instead of investing in Germany, the Germans exported capital in the amount of 4.6 percent of NNP in 2005.
+Currently, net investment abroad is 50% higher than domestic net investment.
+German firms are currently engaged in an "investment strike" to use the Marxian term.